There is a flow to history and culture.

 Instead, they see it as a battle for:

 These people are partially right.
-But it will not do simply to defend tradition, or decency.
+But it will not do simply to defend these terms.
+We need to define and explain them.

-The ideas that make our traditions decent in the first place.
+The ideas that make our traditions sensical and decent in the first place.

 If we are going to fight with clarity and conviction,